Detroit Three strike deadline nears as sides remain far apart

 Ford Motor F.N has proposed a 20% hike in pay over the contract term, General Motors GM.N 18%, and Chrysler parent Stellantis STLAM.MI 17.5%, Fain said.
 That is less than half the pay hikes the union has sought, but higher than companies initial offers.

-GM and Stellantis said they had received responses to their latest offers, while Ford said during bargaining it had "not received any genuine counteroffers from the union."
+GM and Stellantis said they had received responses to their latest offers, while Ford said Thursday it was still waiting for a UAW counteroffer.
 GM said it continues "to bargain directly and in good faith with the UAW."

 Ford warned of a grim scenario.
 "The future of our industry is at stake.
 Let's do everything we can to avert a disastrous outcome."